ocrmypdf/OCRmyPDF/docs/introduction.rst

 Introduction
 ============

-OCRmyPDF is a Python 3 package that adds OCR layers to PDFs.
+OCRmyPDF is a Python 3 application and library that adds OCR layers to PDFs.

 About OCR
 =========